Handling Approvals

 How element risk is classified

-press (Enter, Tab, Escape, and similar key inputs) dispatches a global keyboard event to whatever element currently has focus and takes no ref parameter, so the element metadata classification above does not apply.
-It auto-approves by default.
-An approval card appears only when the agent explicitly marks the action as dangerous — for example, when it knows the current focus is on a form and pressing Enter would publish or submit it.
+Key press actions (Enter, Tab, Escape, and similar) dispatch a global keyboard event to whatever element currently has focus and carry no element reference, so the element information classification above does not apply.
+They auto-approve by default.
+An approval card appears only when the agent explicitly marks the action as dangerous — for example, when it knows pressing Enter will publish or submit a form.

-click / type actions are not classified by label-keyword matching.
-On sites like X, Reddit, and Slack, action verbs (“Post”, “Reply”, “Like”) appear as card-section labels, comment-icon aria-labels, and input placeholders — keyword-based blocking produced massive false positives where every comment-icon click and every textarea typing was escalated even though the irreversible commit was several steps away.
+Click and type actions are not classified by label-keyword matching.
+On sites like X, Reddit, and Slack, action verbs (“Post”, “Reply”, “Like”) appear as card-section labels, comment-icon accessibility labels, and input placeholders — keyword-based blocking produced false positives where comment-icon clicks and normal textarea typing were escalated even though the irreversible step was several clicks away.

-Instead, the agent attaches safety: {decision: "REQUIRE_CONFIRMATION", intent: "..."} to the tool call itself whenever it is about to perform an irreversible action (posting, sending, deleting, paying, unsubscribing, and similar).
-The signal escalates the call to REQUIRE_USER and the agent’s stated intent surfaces in the approval card’s Intent field.
-Self-classification is escalate-only — it can never lower the deterministic rules below.
+Instead, the agent directly marks any call it believes to be irreversible (posting, sending, deleting, paying, unsubscribing, and similar) and includes a short intent description.
+That signal raises the call to the approval level and surfaces the agent’s stated intent in the approval card’s Intent field.
+Self-classification is escalation-only — it can never lower the deterministic rules described above.

 Auth tokens